 The Colossus is a heavy tank suit with a much bulkier frame than the Ranger.
 We’ve so far seen it equipped with a shoulder-mounted mortar that causes incredibly massive explosions, and seen that it can do a ground-pound attack.

-The end of the E3 demo shows a third Javelin design, but doesn’t describe its functions.
-It is very distinct and appears to hint that there may be a ‘mage’ style Javelin.
-It is much tighter fitting than the Ranger or Colossus, as you can see in the concept art above, and is outfitted with a cloak.
+As you can see in the concept art above, Storm is outfitted with a cloak.
 Importantly, it seems to not use thrusters to move around, instead utilising what appears to be an energy field that ripples around the armour plates.
 And while other Javelins seem to do the ‘super hero landing’ akin to Iron Man when they drop into the game, this suit instead warps in.
 The right arm also appears to be elementally charged.
 Could Anthem feature its own sci-fi parallel to magic?

 The guns in Anthem appear to be industrial and chunky.
 As an RPG from BioWare, you’ll also be unsurprised to hear that they’re based on stats and levels, too.